 This document is organized as follows: Section 3 details the requirements that led to this design document, while Section 4 describes vhost-user technology as a key starting point for the solution proposed.
 Difference between the two are also highlighted.
 The design and its component is shown in more detail in Sections 5 and 6, where details on the implementation are given together with a step by step description of control and data planes (Section 7).
 Follows a closer look into the vring data structure and how this is handled in the presented architecture (Section 8).
-After, next steps and milestones are detailed in Section 9.
-Lastly, status and plans of the touchscreen activity are detailed together with conclusions respectively in Annex I and Section 10.
+Lastly, status and plans of the touchscreen activity are detailed together with conclusions respectively in Annex I and Section 9.
 This document is intended to be continuously updated, with additional information about each of the components and with a track record of the decisions taken.